 What makes gas station charging attractive is that many fuel retailers offer what’s known as DC fast charging.
 Also known as Level 3 charging, this is the fastest charging method available, replenishing a vehicle’s battery in just minutes as opposed to hours.
 While charging at home or at the office can take part of the day or overnight, some Level 3 chargers can have you back on the road in just 15 minutes (depending on your vehicle).

 In addition to homes, workplaces, and gas stations, EV drivers can now charge anywhere they go—think shopping centers, theaters, commercial parking lots, hotels, restaurants... the list goes on.

-In fact, according to our research, 31 percent of EV drivers enjoy charging their car while shopping, dining out, or staying at a hotel.
+In fact, according to our research, 26 percent of EV drivers charge their car at supermarkets, while 22 percent enjoy charging their EV while shopping and dining out at shopping malls and departments stores.
 Just about any EV model can charge around 20-25 percent in an hour or two, so you can easily enjoy a meal or a shopping trip and get to your next appointment without ever worrying about an empty car battery.